English

 Backpropagation as a Computation Graph: A Two-Layer MLP by Hand

-Backpropagation is chain rule execution on a computation graph.
-It is not a neural-network trick; it is a disciplined way to move local gradients backward through program operations.
+Backpropagation is often introduced as the mysterious engine powering deep learning, but at its core, it is simply reverse-mode automatic differentiation applied to a computation graph.
+It is not a neural-network-specific trick; rather, it is a disciplined, highly optimized way to move local gradients backward through program operations using the chain rule of calculus.

 2. The Softmax Cross-Entropy Shortcut